patux/proxy/README.md

 Setup or Removes the Proxy configuration on Linux boxes

 This module depends on stdlib from puppetlabs to work: [https://github.com/puppetlabs/puppetlabs-stdlib](https://github.com/puppetlabs/puppetlabs-stdlib)
+In case you do not have access to internet (for obvious reasons, not setting the proxy yet :P ) You can take it from vendor directory (included here) and move to your modules directory:

 Current OS Supported: